MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.canon.curriedop.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

 Returns a curried version of an operation on two inputs.
-That is, given an operation with two inputs, this function applies Curry's isomorphism$f(x, y) \equiv f(x)(y)$ to return an operation of one input whichreturns an operation of one input.

 ```qsharp
 function CurriedOp<'T, 'U> (op : (('T, 'U) => Unit)) : ('T -> ('U => Unit))
 ```

+## Description

+Given an operation with two inputs, this function applies Curry's isomorphism$f(x, y) \equiv f(x)(y)$ to return an operation of one input whichreturns an operation of one input.

 ## Input